ncoghlan/curiousefficiency/site/posts/2015/01/abuse-is-not-ok.md

 transition to a new leadership structure might be a little messy, but the community would almost certainly figure it out.

-Howver, there's still a lot of scope for Linus to influence *how fast* Linux grows, and on that front his words and actions suggest that he considers being careless in his speech, without regard for the collateral damage his verbal broadsides may be doing to his cause, more important than
+However, there's still a lot of scope for Linus to influence *how fast* Linux grows, and on that front his words and actions suggest that he considers being careless in his speech, without regard for the collateral damage his verbal broadsides may be doing to his cause, more important than